deserves a place to call home

 Habitat Greensboro relies on the support of sponsors, donors, volunteers, and Habitat homeowners in process to help build homes.

-Monthly mortgage payments are calculated based on the homeowner’s income at the time of closing in conjunction with home price.
-Being sure not to exceed 30 years loan terms, payment will not exceed 30% of homeowner’s gross monthly income.
+For both new and recycled homes the monthly mortgage payments are calculated based on the home buyer’s income at the time of closing in conjunction with appraised home value.
+(Loan Terms do not to exceed a 30 years)

 If I complete this process, can I customize my Habitat home?